 You may have noticed, we specialise at the smaller end of the vibration motor scale.
-You can easily hold all of our vibration motors in your hand, so we often class them as “miniature” or “mini” vibration motors.
+You can easily hold all of our vibration motors in your hand, so we often classify them as “miniature” or “mini” vibration motors.
 This is also true for our DC gearmotors.

 But sometimes words can’t do them justice, some of these motors really are tiny.
 In an attempt to demonstrate the range of sizes available, there are some images below showing our eccentric rotating mass vibration motors next to everyday objects, i.e. what was on the desk!

 The 303-102 is our smallest diameter vibration motor at only 3.2 mm.
 It’s also only 8.1 mm in length, and extremely light at 0.6 g.
 Ideal for handheld devices and small touchscreens where space is at a premium.
 Of course, due to its miniature size, it has a fairly low vibration amplitude of 0.5 G. If you’re looking to reduce the length, we have several motors that are short including the consider the 304-103 which measures at 6 mm.
 Note the Body Length refers to the motor body only, the total length including the eccentric mass can be found in the Dimensional Specifications section of the datasheet.